pguyot/Einstein/BUILDING.md

 You will also need git.
 You can install it from this source: https://gitforwindows.org .

+### Using the command line

-Einstein can built very easily from the command line.
-Open the Developer Command
+Einstein can be built very easily from the command line.
-Prompt:
+Open the Developer Command Prompt:
 ```
 Start Menu
   -> All Apps